Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Biotin-aptamer.md

 <p class="blowheader_box">Structure ligand</p>
 <font><p>Biotin is one of the vitamin B groups, also known as vitamin H, vitamin B7, coenzyme R (Coenzyme R) and so on.
 Biotin is abundant in liver, kidney, yeast and milk, and it is an important factor for organisms to fix carbon dioxide.
 It is easy to combine with protein Avidin in egg white.
 Eating a large amount of raw protein can hinder the absorption of biotin and lead to biotin deficiency, such as depilation, weight loss and dermatitis.
-Because its deficiency rarely occurs, it is often called biotin directly.-----from Wiki</p></font>
+Because its deficiency rarely occurs, it is often called biotin directly.-----From Wiki</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>
+        <th onclick="sortTable(6)">Name</th>
         <th onclick="sortTable(0)">PubChem CID</th>
         <th onclick="sortTable(1)">Molecular Formula</th>
         <th onclick="sortTable(2)">MW</th>